Ask Me - become a community ambassador

-The scheme will train members of the community to become Ask Me ambassadors in the following ways:
+This exciting new pilot scheme trains members of the community to become Ask Me ambassadors in the following ways:

-- Increasing your awareness of what a helpful response to domestic abuse looks like
+- Increasing awareness of what a helpful response to domestic abuse looks like

-- Giving you the knowledge and skills to signpost people towards the specialist help they need.
+- Giving the knowledge and skills to signpost people towards the specialist help they need.

 Anyone can get involved – you just need to work or live in the Brighton, Hove and Eastbourne areas and come into contact with your community somehow.